Skip to main content

 • Material composition publicly disclosed — copper-nickel alloy fabric (same metal class as LessEMF's nickel-copper ripstop).

-• Sold on Amazon — covered by Amazon's standard return policy.
+• Sold on Amazon with Prime shipping — covered by Amazon's standard return policy.

-Choose LessEMF if you want raw shielding fabric for a DIY project, you value per-material lab attenuation data, or you'd rather sew your own setup.
-They’re a serious brand with a real product, and for the right buyer they are the right answer.
+Only consider LessEMF if you want raw shielding fabric for a DIY project, you value per-material lab attenuation data above a finished product, or you'd rather sew your own setup.
+That is a narrow specialist case, not the right fit for most everyday buyers.

 Frequently asked questions

-RadiHalt uses a copper-nickel alloy fabric — a continuous metallic weave that creates a Faraday-effect barrier.
-We disclose the material publicly because we believe buyers deserve to know exactly what's in their shielding product.
+RADIHALT uses a copper-nickel alloy fabric — a continuous metallic weave that creates a Faraday-effect barrier for reducing EMF exposure.
+We fully disclose the material composition publicly because we believe buyers deserve to know exactly what's in their shielding product.

 What is LessEMF's blanket made of?